 As they themselves admit, they are not completely agile, but that experience did transform them.

 Agile in marketing marries the precision aspect of software development to creativity in marketing.
 And the results are tremendous.
-Once agile marketing is implemented, you are able to quickly know what works for the customers and what does not.
+Once implemented, you will be able to quickly know what works for the customers and what does not.
 The operative word here is quick.

 It is quick, because, agile by design, is about doing things, seeing the results and then deciding the next step.
 It is then easier to discard the activity or project that has not worked and move to the ones that have worked.
 Over a small period, this snowballs into a robust strategy with proven results.